|

 Earth without exceeding the speed of light in our local frame of

+reference, the warp bubble.
 The warp bubble itself is made of fields of positive energy at

 either end and a band of negative energy around the middle.